 Leopard sharks are quite common in this area, especially on the eastern side of the island.
 Blacktip Reef sharks and Whitetip Reef sharks have been known to make apperances in the area and be sure not to startle bamboo sharks which may be hiding under the rocks or in cracks.

-KOH BIDA NOK
+Diving KOH BIDA NOK

 Kuhl’s stingrays are common in the area and look out for small bamboo sharks in cracks.
 Look to the blue beyond the reef and you may also see schools of pickhandle barracudas and bigeye snapper.
 Along the reef, you will also find a variety of colorful reef fish, such as pufferfish, porcupinefish and lionfish.

-Our big boat is going to Koh Bida 3 times per week.
+Palm Beach Divers big boat is going to Koh Bida 3 times per week.